holt/syringe/README.md

 <img src="https://github.com/holt/syringe/blob/master/img/syringe.png?raw=true" align="right" title="# Just a little pin prick ... there'll be no more AAAAAAAAH!"/>

-Syringe is a teeny-tiny JavaScript dependency injection framework that allows you to dynamically assign data contracts to your functions and methods.
+Syringe is a teeny-tiny JavaScript dependency injection framework that allows you to dynamically assign data contracts to your functions, constructor functions, and methods.
 No more worrying about passing information directly, indirectly, or relying on the lexical scope as Syringe can vaccinate your operations ahead of time!

 Now, let's roll up our sleeves and begin shall we?